 The 3D Design and Drafting Lab, CTC room 320, is the meeting place of several different classes including Technical Drafting and Design, 3D Design, Principles of Printing, Interior Design, and some of the Intro classes.
 There are 15 PCs in the Lab giving majors a chance to work with two different operating systems.

 The Photography Classroom, CTC room 315, is where the photography classes meet winter and spring quarters.
-(The fall quarter class meets in different room because of the large number of students who take it.)
 Here the students learn the technical and aesthetic aspects of photography as well as advanced techniques in photography.

 The Darkroom is adjacent to the Photography Classroom.
 Here students develop their film and produce their own photos.
 There are about a dozen photo enlargers and all the equipment and chemicals needed for students to perfect their photo processing techniques.